-During the previous 12-month reporting period JCCC has not placed any victim in involuntary segregated housing due to a PREA event.
+During the previous 12-month reporting period PCC has not placed any victim in involuntary segregated housing due to a PREA event.

 a, c, d) MDOC policy D1-8.13 states, "Following an allegation of offender sexual abuse or if an offender is assessed as being at high risk of victimization, the shift commander shall ensure the offender is housed in the least restrictive housing available to ensure safety.
 The assessment for least restrictive housing shall occur within 24 hours of the allegation or the offender being identified as at risk.
-Least restrictive options to ensure safety of the offender and the security of the institution include: return to assigned housing: temporary reassignment of staff members; assignment to another housing unit; and temporary segregated housing for protective custody needs.
+Least restrictive options to ensure safety of the offender and the security of the institution include: return to assigned housing; temporary reassignment of staff members; assignment to another housing unit; and temporary segregated housing for protective custody needs.
 Segregated housing should not be considered as the first option to ensure safety of the victim.
 The assessment shall consider the allegation or threat and the safety of the victim and institution.
 If the assessment is due to an alleged PREA event the shift commander shall note on the PREA allegation notification penetration/non-penetration event checklist form of the recommended housing option.
 If temporary administrative segregation confinement (TASC) is recommended, the shift commander shall note on the PREA notification checklist the reason no alternative means of housing separation can be arranged and the offender victim shall be placed in segregated housing in accordance with institutional services procedures regarding temporary administrative segregation confinement and administrative segregation units.
 The shift commander shall ensure the alleged victims and perpetrators are separated by sight and sound while housed in a segregation unit."
 (Page 16)

-The Warden states, "We never force them to go to PC (Protective Custody) We always want the victim to be safe.
-We use PC as a last resort"
+The Warden states, "We use Protective Custody as a last resort".

-b) There were no inmates assigned to temporary restrictive housing due to being at high risk of sexual victimization at the time of this audit.

-e) This same policy states, "Every 30 days, the offender shall be afforded a review to determine whether there is a continuing need for separation from the general population in accordance with institutional services procedures regarding segregation units and protective custody."
+- b) There were no inmates assigned to temporary restrictive housing due to being at high risk of sexual victimization at the time of this audit. - e) This same policy states, "Every 30 days, the offender shall be afforded a review to determine whether there is a continuing need for separation from the general population in accordance with institutional services procedures regarding segregation units and protective custody."
 (Page 16)

-Based on the evidence provided through policy, staff interviews, and documentation review, JCCC is found to have met the standard for protective custody.
+Based on the evidence provided through policy, staff interviews, and documentation review, PCC is found to have met the standard for protective custody.